alouanemed/EvGuide/README.md

 ###Install

-Clone the project files and import it with Eclipse
+Clone the project files and import it with Eclipse or Androis Studio .

-### Android Studio : Coming soon
 ###Contributing

 Feel free to add anything :code enhancement ...